 So you’ve been offered a spot on a CRNA school’s waiting list.
 Congratulations!!!
 You are so close.
 Did you know only a small percentage of applicants ever get to the interview phase?
 Let alone make it to the waiting list.

 Applicants who succeed in convincing the nurse anesthesia admissions board they are worthy of a spot in the program, usually do so in one of 3 ways.

-1.They either offer some new evidence which shows they are a strong and determined candidate.
+- They either offer some new evidence which shows they are more competitive since they were placed on the waiting list.

-3.Other accepted applicants do not accept their offer to attend the program.
+- Other accepted applicants do not accept their offer to attend the program.

-Below I listed strategies that actually work.
-Again, the key to getting off the waiting list is to provide CRNA programs with more evidence which proves you are worthy of a spot in the program and will be an excellent candidate.
+Below I listed proven strategies that actually work.
+Again, the key to getting off the waiting list is to provide CRNA programs with more evidence that you are the person they are looking for and will be an excellent candidate.

 Continue your involvement in all activities